OfqualGovUK/ofqual-recognition-citizen-api/README.md

   When set to `true`, the system will check for an existing user and retrieve their latest application if available.
   When set to `false`, the system will skip this check and treat the user as not eligible for application retrieval or creation.

 - **`FeatureFlag:EmailRecognition`**
   A **boolean** flag used to control whether an email is sent to the Recognition Team when an application has been submitted.
-  When set to `true`, this is turned on; when set to `false`, the system will skip this email If set to true, you must also provide `GovUkNotify:RecognitionEmailInbox` in your environment variables.
+  When set to `true`, the system will send the email to the address configured in `GovUkNotify:RecognitionEmailInbox`.
+  When set to `false`, the email will not be sent.

 - **`LogzIo:Environment`**
   Identifies the current environment in the logs (e.g., `DEV`, `PREPROD`, `PROD`).
 This helps differentiate log entries across deployments.